Understand publishing options for building scene layers

 You are now ready to create the building layer.

-10. In the Catalog pane, click the Project tab, right-click Databases, and click Add Database.
+- In the Catalog pane, click the Project tab, right-click Databases, and choose Add Database.

-Next, you will use the Make Building Scene tool to create the 3D building layer in the scene.
+Next, you'll use the Make Building Scene tool to create the 3D building layer in the scene.
 The building layer includes the Rooms layer that will participate in the relationship class.

 The Geoprocessing pane appears.